 We have entered into agreements that require us to make payments and/or provide benefits to certain of our executive officers in the event of a termination of employment or change-in-control.
-Our 2006 Equity Incentive Plan (the "2006 Plan") and our 2015 Equity Incentive Plan (the "2015 Plan") provided for payments to named executive officers in connection with a termination or a change-in-control of the Company.
+Our 2006 Equity Incentive Plan (the "2006 Plan"), our 2015 Equity Incentive Plan (the "2015 Plan") and our 2018 Equity Incentive Plan (the "2018 Plan", and collectively with the 2006 Plan and the 2015 Plan, the "Plans") provided for payments to named executive officers in connection with a termination or a change-in-control of the Company.